Skip to Main Content

 What Causes Foundation Cracks?

 We’ve mentioned two types of phenomena: foundation settlement and hydrostatic pressure.
-These sources of foundation cracks are rooted in the soil underneath and around your home.
+These sources of foundation cracks are rooted in environmental factors, including:

-How Not To Fix Foundation Cracks: “Quick Fixes” & DIY
+How Not To Fix Foundation Cracks: “Quick Fixes” and DIY

 We do not recommend attempting to repair foundation cracks yourself.
 Even with careful preparation, mistakes can easily happen.

 Many homeowners first try temporary “quick fix” solutions like injecting epoxy into cracks, caulking them over, patching with hydraulic cement, or simply painting sealant over the fractures.
-However, these are just superficial bandages that conceal the cracking without addressing the underlying issue—unstable underlying soil.
+However, these are just superficial bandages that conceal the cracking without addressing the underlying issue of unstable underlying soil.

 These temporary cover-ups do nothing to permanently stabilize the foundation or prevent continued soil movement from worsening the cracking over time.
 It’s important to permanently stabilize the foundation with proven solutions to ensure long-term repair.